Choosing the Right Data Repository Sources Can Make a Difference

 When we think about data at Google, it’s easy to believe that the focus of the search engine is to crawl pages and provide as much information as possible that it finds at web sites.

-But indexing just the web of pages means that the search engine is likely to miss out on a lot of facts, and we see knowledge base sources like Wikipedia showing up well in a lot of searches.
+But indexing just the web of pages means that the search engine is likely to miss out on a lot of facts, and we see knowledge base data repository sources like Wikipedia showing up well in a lot of searches.

 Google does more than just index commerce sites and product offerings.